-For the dance major (and others with instructor's permission), continued training with emphasis on increasing technical proficiency of technical skills and knowledge of the art form.
+This course for dance majors (and others with instructor's permission), offers continued training with emphasis on increasing technical proficiency of technical skills and knowledge of the art form.
 Through these processes, students develop an understanding of the technical and artistic foundations necessary for performance, choreography and teaching.
 Prerequisite: DA 122.
 Two credits.